root-project/web/manual/trees/index.md

    *    24 *     9617 *        49 *             0 *
 {% endhighlight %}

+### Filling a tree
+- Use the [TTree:Fill()](https://root.cern/doc/master/classTTree.html#a00e0c422f5e4f6ebcdeef57ff23e9067) method to fill a [TTree](https://root.cern/doc/master/classTTree.html) instance.
+A loop on all defined branches (see → [Branches(#branches)] is executed.

 ## Tree Viewer

-With the tree viewer you can examine a tree in a GUI.
+With the Tree Viewer you can examine a tree in a GUI.

-- To start the tree viewer, open a root file and start the tree viewer with `startViewer()`.
+- Use the [TTreeViewer](https://root.cern/doc/master/classTTreeViewer.html) class to open the ROOT file, containing a tree, in the Tree Viewer.

 _**Example**_

-Open the tree viewer for the `cernstaff.root` file (see → *Building a tree from an ASCII file*).
+Open the Tree Viewer for the `cernstaff.root` file (see → [Building a tree from an ASCII file](#example-building-a-tree-from-an-ascii-file)), which contains a tree `T`.

 {% highlight C++ %}
    root[] TFile f("cernstaff.root")
-   root[] T->startViewer()
+   root[] new TTreeViewer("T");
 {% endhighlight %}

 {% include figure_image